Causaly-Playground/pair-programming-session-js/README.md

 Welcome to your pair programming session!
 We're excited to work together on this project.
 This is a great opportunity for us to collaborate, share ideas, and see how we work together while solving some interesting technical challenges.

-We'll be working with a dataset of scientific concepts and implementing various data processing functions.
+We'll be working with a dataset of biomedical concepts and implementing various data processing functions.
 Think of this as a real-world scenario where we're pair programming on a feature together.

 Good luck!
 Remember to communicate your thought process as you work through the tasks.